 Cat, Cummins, Mack & Detroit oil soot, carbon & blow-by issues

-Diesel engine starting becomes increasingly more difficult as engine deposits build up over time, especially during cold weather.
-Types of operation, such as excessive idling, short run time, light work, and city type driving, all contribute to deposit formation which can result in less than satisfactory starting.
+Normal diesel engine operation, but more particularly, starting, become increasingly more problematic as engine deposits build up over time, especially during cold weather.
+Types of operation, such as excessive idling, short run time, light work, and city type driving, all contribute to deposit formation which can result in less than satisfactory starting and expected operation.
 All these operating conditions do not allow efficient combustion of the diesel (or gasoline).
 In addition, poor maintenance and general age will also contribute to deposit build up.

 What causes engine power & efficiency to deteriorate?